budelphine/00_libft/README.md

 # 00_libft
-Reimplementation of standard C &lt;libc> library function and more.
+task: Reimplementation of standard C &lt;libc> library function and more.

+result: Clean static .c library created by Norm and Makefile